-Kaushal Karkhanis is the ‘Exotic Gringo’ (Spanish for exotic foreigner) of the web world.
+Kaushal Karkhanis is the ‘Exotic Gringo’ (gringo is Spanish for foreigner) of the web world.
 Ever since he fell in love with South America years ago, the digital strategist and travel blogger from Mumbai has been travelling and unravelling the world, hoping to “inspire, educate and entertain” people through his stories.
 His goal is to “always be a year younger than the number of countries I’ve visited.”

-I did a follow-up interview with Kaushal from the time I had interviewed him in 2010 for a blog.
+I did a follow-up interview with Kaushal since our 2010 chat for a blog.

 He continues to travel exotic and live simple, blending in and living like a local, soaking in the cultures (picking coffee in Cambodia to assembling foodies) while his travel blog Exotic Gringo lets readers travel globally through contests.
 He continues to learn languages and has some more inspiring stories up his sleeve.
 Read the interview for more.

 It’s been a roller-coaster ride, if i have to put it in short.
 From going broke to realising it’s stupid to try to do multiple things at once to taking up a job for recuperating — to getting back on track as a digital nomad — it has been one fabulous roller-coaster ride.

 On his current goals

 Not too different from back then — live a fit life while working on the go — the one thing I have as a clear apex goal is to become a great investor.
 My immediate goal is to get back to fitness.
 No other goal has failed me as this one, but I’m never giving up.
 I’m taking to bodyweight workouts, 7-minute HIIT workouts and running because you can do these anywhere, any time with zero equipment – okay, may be a skipping rope.

 What he has learned about goal-setting